 Apply or Enroll

 Are you ready to Start your Life Adventure?
-Are you interested in enrolling in a class or applying to a degree program?
-Then you should checkout our areas of study to find that perfect fit.
-UAS offers many learning options, whether attending a class in person or online through e-Learning.
+Interested in enrolling in a class or applying to a degree program?
+Checkout our areas of study to find that perfect fit.
+UAS offers many learning options, whether you plan to attend a class in person or online through e-Learning.

 Do you love the Internet but still like to look through brochures and receive information in the mail?
 Sign up to receive more information about UAS today!